Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Empirical Strategy

 \subsection{Estimating Wages in Gender-Specific Dominated Sectors}

 We now focus on the gendered differences in hourly wages in male- and female-dominated sectors based on observable and unobservable characteristics.
-For this purpose, we first perform the counterfactual KBO decomposition to examine the components that drive wage differentials within male- and female-dominated sectors.
-We then run Mincerian wage regressions to explore the role of human capital and retrieve the predicted and residual wages.
+For this purpose, we first perform the counterfactual Kitagawa-Blinder-Oaxaca (KBO) decomposition \citep{kitagawa1955,blinder1973,oaxaca1973}, which is an established method in the literature on discrimination \citep[e.g.,][]{mueller2006,blaukhan2017} to study the difference in wages between women and men.
+We then run Mincer wage regression to explore the role of the average characteristics of male and female employees in female- and male-dominated sectors and to obtain the predicted and residual wages.